 - Check your medication for expiration date and abnormalities.
 Remember, the liquid should be clear and colorless.

-- If you’re using Ozempic:
+- If you’re using:

-- Choose the correct dose on the prefilled injection pen and make sure there is a fresh needle
+- Ozempic: Choose the correct dose on the prefilled injection pen and make sure there is a fresh needle

-- Unlike Ozempic, Wegovy comes in a single-use prefilled pen.
+- Wegovy: Unlike Ozempic, Wegovy comes in a single-use prefilled pen.
 Ensure that the pen is in working order and the medication is as it should be.

 Choosing the semaglutide injection site is a crucial step in ensuring the medication works effectively with minimal discomfort.
 Whether you opt for the abdomen, thigh, or upper arm, what matters most is that you find an area with sufficient fatty tissue and that fits comfortably into your routine.